I Used to Be Famous: Plot

-Vince Denham used to be famous as "Vinnie D", one of five members of the boyband Stereo Dream.
+Vince Denham used to be famous as "Vinnie D", one of five members of the boy band Stereo Dream.
 20 years later, he lives unemployed in Peckham, London.
 Desperate to recapture his former success, he struggles to write a first solo album.
-One day he starts practicing on his keyboard in the middle of a market when 18-year-old Stevie starts drumming along.
+One day he starts practising on his keyboard in the middle of a market when 18-year-old Stevie starts drumming along.
 The crowd is captivated, but the show ends abruptly when Stevie's worried mother Amber pulls him away.

 A video of the performance goes viral, and after some scouting Vince finds a local pub manager who agrees to let them perform at an upcoming music night.
 Vince searches for Stevie, and stumbles across him and Amber again when he overhears and joins a drumming circle at a church.
 He invites Stevie to perform, but Amber immediately refuses.
 She explains that Stevie is autistic: he is unable to handle crowds or unusual situations, and she does not trust that Vince can handle his meltdowns.
 However, she changes her mind when Vince is able to calm Stevie down with a drumming exercise they learned at the church.

 Dubbed "The Tin Men", the gig starts well, but after Vince punches a man for heckling Stevie the landlord kicks them out.
 Amber breaks off contact between the two.
 Vince spirals into depression, remembering how he chose going on tour with Stereo Dream over visiting his terminally ill brother Ted, missing his death and causing an estrangement with his mother.
 Meanwhile, Stevie lashes out at Amber, accusing her of secretly resenting him for forcing her to quit her dancing career to care for him, and insisting that Vince meant well.
 He begins visiting local pubs and secures another gig for The Tin Men, then sets Vince up with an opportunity to apologise to Amber.
-Vince and Stevie begin practicing and writing new songs again.
+Vince and Stevie begin practising and writing new songs again.